ctranstrum/chuck/cases/README.md

 - [bottom_case.stl](bottom_case.stl)
 - [top_case.stl](top_case.stl)

+Note that the bottom case may require supports for the bumpon indentations.

+The top case is best printed upside down, so that the visible part of the case is against the print bed, giving the best top surface and requiring no supports to print.

 If you have access to your own 3D printer but it has a print bed too small for the full-size case, you can print the 3-part top case: